wifisensing/PicoScenes-Manual/source/gallery.rst

    PicoScenes can provide continuous and overlapped CSI measurement over the beyond-standard spectrum.

-.. hint:: Why do the CSI measurements misaligned with each other? you wanna stitch them together?
+.. hint:: Why do the CSI measurements misalign with each other? you wanna stitch them together?
 You may refer to :ref:`picoscenes_paper`.

 .. todo:: add spectrum scanning script